oroinc/documentation/crm/user_guide/activities/calls/activities_calls_viewpage.rst

 - :guilabel:`Edit`—Click this button to edit a call log.
 See the :ref:`Edit a Call <doc-activities-calls-actions-edit>` action description.
 - :guilabel:`Delete`—Click this button to delete a call log.
 See the :ref:`Delete a Call <doc-activities-calls-actions-delete>` action description.

 In the next row you can check which user owns a specific call log record.
 Click the owner name to open the corresponding user view page.
-In brackets you can see the name of organization that owns the call log.
+The name of organization that owns the call log is enclosed in parentheses.

 General Section
 ^^^^^^^^^^^^^^^